Future of Procurement guest article provided by Milan Vyas.

 Many CPOs have rightly concluded that the key to unlocking the next level of value is to complement their category-focused strategic sourcing efforts with a supplier-focused approach.

-The above figure illustrates models of supplier interaction that form a pyramid because they rely on a solid base in category-driven transactions.
 With some suppliers, it’s also possible to use strategic sourcing projects to optimize total cost of ownership.
 An even smaller subset of suppliers deserves SSRM value projects that use more intense supplier cooperation to gain more substantial advantages for a specific business unit or product.
 Lastly, the top of the pyramid represents those few cross-enterprise relationships that interact across many business units or products and multiple dimensions – you may buy from, sell to, innovate with, and sometimes even compete with these suppliers.

 Turning Supplier Collaboration into a Core Competency